buildpacks/docs/content/docs/reference/config/builder-config.md

 - #### `order` _(list, required)_

   A list of buildpack groups.
 This list determines the order in which groups of `buildpacks` will be tested during detection.
-Detection is a phase of the [lifecycle] where `buildpacks` are tested, one group at a time, for compatibility with the provided application source code.
-The first group whose non-optional `buildpacks` all pass detection will be the group selected for the remainder of the build.
-Each group currently contains a single required field:
+Detection is a phase of the [lifecycle] where the lifecycle tests each `buildpacks` group, one at a time, for compatibility with the provided app source code.
+The first group whose non-optional `buildpacks` all pass detection will be the group selected for the remainder of the build.Each group currently contains a single required field:

   - **`group`** _(list, required)_\
     A set of buildpack references.
 Each buildpack reference specified has the following fields: